From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Next to the Tagus River in downtown Lisbon is Praça do Comércio, one of the largest squares in Europe!

 The place has enormous historical importance and gathers constructions full of beautiful details that render many hours of contemplation.
-In the region, there are also several restaurants available, great to enjoy a bit of the Portuguese cuisine.
+In the region, several restaurants are available, offering a great opportunity to enjoy some Portuguese cuisine.

-Another tourist attraction that is located next to the Tagus River and is one of the most historic landmarks alluding to the Portuguese navigations is the Padrão dos Descobrimentos.
+Another tourist attraction located next to the Tagus River and one of the most historic landmarks, commemorating Portuguese navigation, is the Padrão dos Descobrimentos.

-The iconic monument is 184 ft high and has 32 characters that portray the navigators that are part of world history.
+The iconic monument is 184 ft high and has 32 characters that portray the navigators who are part of world history.

 The cool thing is that you can climb to the top of the monument and have an amazing view of Lisbon.